CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-NetQ-Appliance.md

 ```
 {{%notice info%}}

-If you have changed the IP Address of your appliance, you need to
+If you have changed the IP Address or hostname of your appliance, you need to
 re-register this address with the Kubernetes containers before you can
 continue.